Has the royal family reinvented the royal family? | Sean O’Grady

 The public didn’t know, for example, that their corpulent King Edward, whose waist peaked at 70 inches, had had a specially reinforced "sex chair" made for him the better to enjoy his visits to the brothels of Paris.

-As with so many things, it was King George V who pioneered this new model monarchy.
-Over a quarter century after he succeeded his dissolute father, Edward VII, he projected the image, well founded in reality, of a solid family man, ex-Royal Navy, of limited decidedly non-intellectual interests, and who was never happier than when tending to his extensive collection of postage stamps.
+As with so many things, it was King George V who pioneered this new model of the monarchy.
+Over a quarter of a century after he succeeded his dissolute father, Edward VII, he projected the image, well-founded in reality, of a solid family man, ex-Royal Navy, of limited decidedly non-intellectual interests, and who was never happier than when tending to his extensive collection of postage stamps.
 His only eccentricity was a preference for having his trousers pressed with the crease at the sides rather than the front.

 Even if he had vices (there’s not much even in the way of rumour) the press wouldn’t have reported them.
 He was a dull man, but a PR genius.
 He literally invented the “House of Windsor” in 1917, to camouflage the family’s Germanic name of Saxe-Coburg-Gotha during the First World War.
-He projected the air of a devoted husband to Queen Mary, and loving father and grandfather (though he actually terrified his sons and gave George VI his famous stammer).
+He projected the air of a devoted husband to Queen Mary, and a loving father and grandfather (though he actually terrified his sons and gave George VI his famous stammer).

 He turned royal marriages from private ceremonies to public spectacles, with the waving from the balcony at Buckingham Palace and horse-drawn carriages and all that.
-He made the first radio broadcast by a monarch, at Christmas 1932, to the whole Empire, embracing the new technology of the time.
+He made the first radio broadcast by a monarch, at Christmas 1932, to the whole empire, embracing the new technology of the time.
 He confected the silver jubilee of 1935 which cemented the national tradition of such landmark anniversaries established by Victoria.
-And he gave the Palace the new grand facade we see today, with the handy balcony.
+And he gave the palace the new grand facade we see today, with the handy balcony.

-The harmonious image, melding majesty and domesticity, was rudely interrupted when he was succeeded by his wastrel elder son Edward VIII in 1936, who had spent years chasing after married women to the horror of his parents, and preferred a life with an American divorcee to stultifying ceremonials.
+The harmonious image, melding majesty and domesticity, was rudely interrupted when he was succeeded by his wastrel elder son Edward VIII in 1936, who had spent years chasing after married women to the horror of his parents, and preferred life with an American divorcee to stultifying ceremonials.
 Edward’s abdication was a low point, and a dangerous one, precisely because this ideal of family life was being challenged by the King himself, who couldn’t care less about whether his lovers were single, married, divorced or anything else; nor what his prime minister’s opinion happened to be.

 But George VI, his Queen Elizabeth and the little princesses, Elizabeth and Margaret Rose, restored this idea of the perfect family as an example to the nation.
-Reinforced by a squad of ponies, racehorses and corgis, they didn’t exactly scream "this is how you lot you should live", because it was accepted.
-Crown and people communed through a vision of the family life of the king, who gave the impression he’d like nothing more than to be a Norfolk country gent.
+Reinforced by a squad of ponies, racehorses and corgis, they didn’t exactly scream “this is how you lot you should live” because it was accepted.
+Crown and people communed through a vision of the family life of the King, who gave the impression he’d like nothing more than to be a Norfolk country gent.

-The Queen and Prince Philip, over a 70-year plus marriage, did the same.
+The Queen and Prince Philip, over a 70-year-plus marriage, did the same.
 In her speech to celebrate her silver wedding anniversary in 1972, the Queen declared: “If I am asked what I think about family life after 25 years of marriage, I can answer with equal simplicity and conviction, I am for it.”

-Whatever the ups and downs of the Queen’s relationship with the Duke, sadly this happiness in family wasn’t shared by her sister, Margaret, or three of her four children, all divorced long before they got as far as their own silver wedding anniversaries.
+Whatever the ups and downs of the Queen’s relationship with the Duke, sadly this happiness in the family wasn’t shared by her sister, Margaret, or three of her four children, all divorced long before they got as far as their own silver wedding anniversaries.
 And that was the challenge and the choice.
-They could either try and keep up the pretence that they were somehow superior because of their impeccable private behaviour, leading by example; or somehow come to terms with the fact that they were just as frail as their subjects.
+They could either try and keep up the pretence that they were somehow superior because of their impeccable private behaviour, leading by example, or somehow come to terms with the fact that they were just as frail as their subjects.

 What they also seem still determined to do is to place the institution first – leastways where it doesn’t impinge on their private lives.
-It is the same ruthless streak that allowed George V to leave his cousin the Czar in Russia to his fate at the hands of the Bolsheviks.
-It allowed George VI to marginalise his – until then – much admired brother Edward VIII, and push him and Wallis into exile.
-It meant the Queen deprived Andrew of most of his military titles, public role and even using his HRH status.
+It is the same ruthless streak that allowed George V to leave his cousin, Tsar Nicholas II of Russia, to his fate at the hands of the Bolsheviks.
+It allowed George VI to marginalise his – until then – much-admired brother Edward VIII, and push him and Wallis into exile.
+It meant the Queen deprived Andrew of most of his military titles, public role and even from using his HRH status.

 It allowed the House of Windsor to let the memory of Diana wither, and eventually break with Harry and Meghan.
 Perhaps that tragic rupture will be more complete when Harry’s book Spare is published in January.
-Lately, the Palace disowned 83-year old retainer Lady Susan Hussey over her racist behaviour, and William issued a stern public statement effectively denouncing his elderly godmother.
+Lately, the palace disowned 83-year-old retainer Lady Susan Hussey over her racist behaviour, and William issued a stern public statement effectively denouncing his elderly godmother.

 Apart from that unpleasant business with Oliver Cromwell in the 17th century, they have reigned over England and, later, the UK for a millennium, and they seem to have an instinct for survival.
 It’s been seen in all its unflinching glory in recent days.
 Had they tried to keep Lady Susan around, the pressure to drop her would simply have grown, the rows become more divisive and the collateral damage (consider the hashtag #racistroyalfamily) grown even more serious.